 When an injury results from the negligence of another person the victim may have grounds for a personal injury lawsuit.
 To establish that the other person was negligent, the victim must establish the following four things:

 - The other party owed a duty of care to the victim.

 - The other party failed to show reasonable care in performing the duty.

 - The actions of the other party were directly responsible for the injury.

 - The other party could have reasonably expected that his or her actions would lead to harm.

 In cases of accidental injury, proving the final point can be difficult.
 For instance, during the accidental shooting, the vendor did not know the gun was loaded, so he would not have reasonably expected the demonstration to cause harm.
 At the same time, though, the vendor failed to check whether the gun was loaded before starting the demonstration.
 This decision put others at risk, and as a firearms vendor, the vendor should have been aware of the potential danger.

-Although the victim of the shooting did not express an interest in pursuing a lawsuit, her experience should remind other Pennsylvanians that injury victims have legal rights.
-Anyone who has been seriously injured because of another person's negligence should speak with an attorney as soon as possible.
+Although the victim of the shooting did not express an interest in pursuing a lawsuit, her experience should remind others that injury victims have legal rights.
+Anyone who has been seriously injured because of another person’s negligence should speak with an attorney as soon as possible.